ucipass/stackoverflow/README.md

 # stackoverflow
-Just some sample code snippers for stackoverflow
+Just some sample code snippets for stackoverflow